TanvirOnGH/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a bug report to help us improve
-title: '[BUG] '
+title: "[BUG] "
-labels: 'bug'
+labels: "bug"
-assignees: ''
+assignees: ""
 ---

 **Describe the Bug:**